 - 4G and 5G options

 The hardware setup of the Note 10+ will be familiar to Samsung fans.
-Some regions will get the top-spec Qualcomm hardware, while others will get the Korean-grown Exynos chipset.
-As far as we understand it, Europe will get Exynos and there will be the option for 5G on the Note 10+ only - but that may be different in other global regions.
+Some regions will get the Qualcomm hardware, while others will get the Korean-grown Exynos chipset.
+As far as we understand it, Europe will get Exynos.
+There will be the option for 5G (on the Note 10+ only, not the standard model).

 There's a generous 12GB RAM and capacious storage options starting at 256GB, along with microSD support - the last of which is something the smaller Note 10 won't offer.
 That's a lot of storage potential.

-We've been living with the Note 10+ for a full week and it's not let us down one bit.
+During our time with the Note 10+ it'd not let us down one bit.
 But then we'd expect no less.
 Pay four-figures for a phone and it's got to be mind-bendingly good, really, hasn't it?

 However, it's not a perfect performer.
 One of the bigger issues we've had regards connectivity.
 With a personal Three 4G SIM used - which works consistently in multiple other devices - we've sometimes been receiving the poorest signal quality and mobile download rates we've seen for a long time.
 As in: phones a quarter of the price have proven themselves better in this regard.
 We've reset, we've pulled the SIM, but nothing has made a difference.
 No bother when on Wi-Fi at home or on location, but surprisingly poor when roaming in, say, central London.

 In addition the Note 10+'s 4,300mAh battery life isn't all that long-lasting either.
-Perhaps we've become too used to the Huawei P30 Pro's more capacious battery, but even having used phones with less processing power and a similar battery capacity, the Note doesn't quite run the full mile.
-Sure, it'll get you through a day, but with identical use to other devices we've been getting anxious about the rapid drop in life - when 14 hours use puts you in the red, it's hardly ideal, which is a shame.
+Perhaps we've become too used to the Huawei P30 Pro's more capacious battery, or the larger one of the Red Magic 5G, but even having used phones with less processing power and a similar battery capacity, the Note doesn't quite run the full mile.
+Sure, it'll get you through a day, but with identical use to other devices we've been getting anxious about the rapid drop in life - when 14 hours use puts you in the red, it's hardly ideal.

 So the performance execution is great.
 But the battery life is less than the competition.
 And the 4G connectivity has been poor in our experience.
-Which are fairly, um, notable downsides against a phone as flagship as this.
+Which are fairly notable downsides against a phone as flagship as this.

 - Main: 12MP, dual aperture (f/1.5 + f/2.4), OIS